Coronavirus and life insurance

 If you’ve tested positive or been diagnosed with coronavirus, you can reapply 90 days after you stopped experiencing symptoms.

-If you are or have been experiencing symptoms, you can reapply 30 days after you stopped experiencing symptoms.
+If you are or have been experiencing symptoms, you can reapply 30 days after these symptoms stop.

-If you’ve been in contact with someone who’s been diagnosed with coronavirus, or someone who is or has been experiencing symptoms, you can reapply 14 days after you had direct contact with them and you’ve been symptom-free for 30 days.
+If you’ve been in personal contact with someone who’s been diagnosed with coronavirus, or someone who is or has been experiencing symptoms, you can reapply 14 days after you had direct contact with them.
+You’ll also need to have been symptom-free for 30 days.

 What happens when you need a report from my GP?